Victims of genocide

 First of all, the Scriptures themselves have foretold all of this in the first place.
 Just knowing that fact, that until the end of time there will be such convulsions, leaves us rest assured that there is a Masterplan, mysterious as it is.
 God has not lost control of creation.
 He calculated from the very beginning the price His Son would pay, even at the risk of many refusing the free gift of salvation.

-Only at the end, when our partial knowledge ceases, when we see God “face to face”, will we fully know the ways by which — even through the dramas of evil and sin — God has guided his creation to that definitive sabbath rest for which he created heaven and earth.
-Catechism of the Catholic Church, n.
+Only at the end, when our partial knowledge ceases, when we see God “face to face”, will we fully know the ways by which — even through the dramas of evil and sin — God has guided his creation to that definitive sabbath rest for which he created heaven and earth. —Catechism of the Catholic Church, n.
 314

 Furthermore, the Word of God foretell’s the victory of those who “persevere to the end.”
 [6]Matt 24:13

-Because you have kept my message of crown-of-thornsendurance, I will keep you safe in the time of trial that is going to come to the whole world to test the inhabitants of the earth.
+Because you have kept my message of endurance, I will keep you safe in the time of trial that is going to come to the whole world to test the inhabitants of the earth.
 I am coming quickly.
 Hold fast to what you have, so that no one may take your crown.
 ‘The victor I will make into a pillar in the temple of my God, and he will never leave it again.’
 (Rev 3:10-12)

 We have the advantage of looking back at all the victories of God’s people in past centuries when Christianity itself was threatened.
 We see how the Lord, time and again, supplied His people with grace, “so that in all things, always having all you need, you may have an abundance for every good work.”
 (2 Cor 9:8)